Github API to Redshift with Apache Airflow

 Once you have those credentials plugged into your DAG, test and deploy it!

-If you don't have Airflow already set up in your production environment, head over to our app to get spun up with your own managed instance!
+If you don't have Airflow already set up in your production environment, head over to our getting started guide to get spun up with your own managed instance!